 Could these natural-born leaders work together?
 Who will they lead if there are no followers?

-The other 5 teams were a mix of different people.
+The other five teams were a mix of different people.

-Every team received $2000 that they had to spend within 3 days to promote one of our products.
+Every team had a common goal: they received $2000 that they had to spend within three days to promote MailerLite.
 They had to come up with an idea, spend the money and present their process and final idea.

 With just 3 days to complete the task, the teams had to be productive and make big decisions quickly.

-This is how our entire team looks according to the personality test.
-We represent 14 different personality types.
+In 2019, our team consisted of 39 people.
+This is how our entire team looked according to the personality test.
+We represented 14 different personality types.

 Are all these different personalities really a good thing?
 Yes.

-First, let's see how the protagonists (leaders) performed.
+First, let's see how our extrovert protagonists (leaders) performed.
 As they worked through the task, these “natural-born leaders” beamed with passion, charisma and displayed support and optimism towards each other.
 They produced an overwhelming amount of ideas and they had a great time working together.

-The downside to this outpour of positivity and ideas was that they overestimated what could be done in 3 days.
+The downside to this outpour of positivity and ideas was that they overestimated what could be done in three days.